eslinkov/startup/README.md

 - Undoing or reverting changes
 - Ablility for canvas creater to share a link with other to access
 - Guest access?
-- Ability to create, save, and delete canvases
+- Ability to create, save, name, and delete canvases
 - Ability to choose drawing options such as color, stroke size, opacity etc...
 - Ability to upload images to the canvas